kostas2370/Video-Creator/README.md

 * TO DO :
 1. Add voice cloning for avatars
 2. Better Image Selection in web mode
-3. ADD - DELETE scene
+3. Convert all moviepy functions to ffmpeg for better Performance .
-4. Convert all moviepy functions to ffmpeg for better Performance .
+4. Test Cases for models, functions and Views
-5. Test Cases for models, functions and Views
+5. Improvement in dall e prompt , mcore detailed prompts for more consistency
-6. Improvement in dall e prompt , mcore detailed prompts for more consistency
+6. Support for OPENAI tts

 For any Injuries or Support you can contact me at those emails :
 1. kodamia@cs.ihu.gr (University Email)